CAR-T Cells RNA Silencing Guide

 Timing in Manufacturing Workflow

-Recommendation: Pre-transduction (Day 2-3) for checkpoint knockout and fratricide prevention.
+Recommendation: Pre-transduction (Day 2-3) for checkpoint knockdown and fratricide prevention.
 Post-transduction (Day 5-7) for exhaustion prevention.

 Rationale: Pre-transduction establishes phenotype before CAR introduction.
 Post-transduction ensures CAR expression established before modifying T cell state.